History of Grand Central Terminal: Design process

-The current building was intended to compete with the now-destroyed Pennsylvania Station, a high-end electric-train hub being built on Manhattan's west side for arch-rival Pennsylvania Railroad by McKim, Mead & White.
+The current building was intended to compete with the now-destroyed Pennsylvania Station, a high-end electric-train hub being built on Manhattan's west side for the arch-rival Pennsylvania Railroad by McKim, Mead & White.
 Wilgus wanted the new Grand Central Terminal's architecture to match the grand design of Penn Station.
 In 1903, New York Central invited four well-known firms and architects to compete for the job: Daniel H. Burnham; McKim, Mead & White; Reed and Stem; and Samuel Huckel Jr. All four proposed a station topped by a tower, though Huckel did not seem to have participated significantly in the competition.
 McKim, Mead & White suggested a 60- to 65-story tower with an 18-story base, and space underneath for Park Avenue and 43rd Street to run through the building.
 Copies of Burnham's proposal no longer exist, but it followed the lines of the City Beautiful movement.

 The railroad ultimately chose the design offered by Reed and Stem, experienced railway-station designers who proposed vehicular viaducts around the terminal and ramps between its two-passenger levels.
 Warren and Wetmore were also selected to co-design the building, The design also incorporated air rights above the tracks, as had Wilgus's original proposal.
 Nepotism may have played a role in the selection of Reed & Stem—one partner, Charles A. Reed, was Wilgus's brother-in-law, and the official reason for their selection was that Reed & Stem's plan contained "an elevated driveway around the Terminal".
 Family ties definitely accounted for the decision to hire Warren and Wetmore as co-designers: Cornelius Vanderbilt's grandson William insisted upon employing the firm co-founded by his cousin Whitney Warren.
 Warren was an alumnus of the École nationale supérieure des Beaux-Arts, which influenced his final design for the building.

 The two firms entered an agreement to act as the associated architects of Grand Central Terminal in February 1904.
 Reed and Stem were responsible for the overall design of the station, while Warren and Wetmore worked on designing the station's Beaux-Arts exterior.
 Charles Reed was appointed the chief executive for the collaboration between the two firms, and he promptly appointed Alfred T. Fellheimer as head of the combined design team.
 New York Central submitted its final proposal for the terminal to the New York City Board of Estimate later that year.
 The proposed station was massive, containing two track levels, a large main concourse, a post office, several entrances, and a construction footprint spanning 19 blocks.